 - List of significant interventions to the building should be noted and explained in terms of the original design intent and realization;

-- Visual evidence such as photos of the present state of the building interiors to support an assessment of the stewardship aspect of the award;
+- Visual evidence of the present state of the building interiors to support an assessment of the stewardship aspect of the award;

-- Additional images that allow comparison between “then” and “now” are encouraged and permitted;
+- Images that allow comparison between "then" and "now"

 - Key list of images.